Nsustain/nsustain.com/README.md

       - .envmariadb
 ```

-Now, every env varialble you write on `.envflarum` and `.envmariadb`
+Now, every env variable you write on `.envflarum` and `.envmariadb`
 will be used inside your server.
 We recommend you to set every password with lengthy, non-dictionary words.
 If you can use a password manager and completely randomize the passwords,